Grisgram/gml-raptor/gml-raptor/notes/!_NEW_GAME_README_!/!_NEW_GAME_README_!.txt

 	-----------------------------
 	Do these steps before you do ANYTHING ELSE

-		- Delete the raptorTemplateRoom folder, instead import the raptor-Html-Template-Room package

 		- set rmMain and rmStartup (in the _GAME_SETUP_ folder) to 1920x940 resolution (room, camera, viewport)!